End of US highway 167 |

 |

-In 1931, US 167 traffic was rerouted south of Winnfield, such that it followed its current corridor to its junction with US 71, just north of Alexandria (AASHO described the location as "Pineville").
+In about 1933, US 167 traffic was rerouted south of Winnfield, such that it followed its current corridor to its junction with US 71, just north of Alexandria (AASHO described the location as "Pineville").
 Note that, at the time of this map, the original US 167 was still designated LA 5:

 That junction was significantly altered when the interchange at the north end of the Pineville Expressway was built, and the actual intersection no longer exists.
 But US 71 originally followed what is now LA hwy.
 3225 northward out of Alexandria, and where that junctions US 167 is roughly the same spot where US 167 once began.
 In those days, it was common for routes to overlap into the central area of a nearby city.
 In this case, that would have been Alexandria, but detailed city insets from that timeframe make no reference to US 167, reflecting the fact that the route actually terminated north of the city: